mohammed-alyaseen/tasks/README.md

 # tasks
 A set of tasks have been assigned to me while I try to get a job in some company

-No actual code on the repo it's only a route to Gitlab(which I personally prefer to use as a gallery for the tasks a lots of features is there like grouping prjects so you can show tasks in clear way for example: tasks-2022/it-land/todo-app)
+No actual code on the repo it's only a route to Gitlab(which I personally prefer to use as a gallery for the tasks a lot of features are there like grouping projects so you can show jobs in a clear way for example tasks-2022/it-land/todo-app)

-Here is the main root url: https://gitlab.com/users/mohammed.alyaseen/groups
+Here is the main root: https://gitlab.com/users/mohammed.alyaseen/groups